 - 1. Click on Add. - Select one of the suggested servers.
 A screen containing server names will appear. - Enter a name for this server (he field can be left empty.
 Allowed characters: numbers, letters, spaces, -, \, and dots.).
-This converse configuration then appears.
-The different parameters are explained below.
+This converse configuration then ennouse.
+The different perspectators are explained below.